 Most washing machines are a very similar size.
 But they do vary by up to several millimetres.
 So if you don’t have a 60 x 60cm space you can get caught out.
 Even 1 mm too big is enough to prevent one fitting in place.
 So always double check the technical specifications for measurements before buying a new one unless you have more than enough space.

-Although some extra large capacity washing machines have bigger than normal dimensions the majority of standard UK front-loading washing machines are roughly 850mm high, and 595 to 600mm wide .
-They are designed to fit into a standard size kitchen width space of 600 mm (60 cm) which suits the majority of people, but some find they have smaller spaces which modern appliances won’t fit into.
+Some extra large capacity washing machines have slightly bigger than normal dimensions.
+But the majority of UK front-loading washing machines are roughly 850mm height, and 595 to 600mm wide .
+They are designed to fit into a standard size kitchen width space of 600 mm x 600mm (60 x 60cm).

 Washing machine width